Kishor900/Yolov8-Like-Tracking/README.md

 It listens for incoming messages from the server and diligently logs each event into `crossing_log.csv`.

+# ⌨ Key Instructions

+- `Pause/Resume Processing Key (default: 'g')`: Pauses and resumes the video processing.
+Press 'g' to pause the live video feed.
+While paused, you can draw lines on the frame.
+Press 'g' again to resume processing with the drawn lines.
+- `Start/Stop Recording Key (default: 'k' and 'l')`: Starts and stops the video recording.
+Press 'k' to begin recording the video stream and 'l' to stop it.
+The recorded video is saved as `rec_inf.mp4`.
+- `Exit Application Key (default: 'q')`: Quits the application.
+Ensure to stop recording before exiting.
+- `Drawing Mode`: Activated when the processing is paused.
+Click and drag the mouse on the video window to draw lines.
+These lines can be used for tracking or other purposes in the video feed.
+- `Save Configuration Key (default: 's')`: Saves the current configuration, including any drawn lines or settings, to continue processing with these adjustments.

+Remember to adapt these keys as per your `config.json` settings or personal preferences.
+The default key assignments are based on typical usage but can be customized to fit your workflow.

 # ✅ Conclusion

 This project is a testament to the amazing potential of combining advanced computer vision techniques with efficient data communication systems.
 It's versatile and can be adapted to a variety of real-time data processing and analytics applications.